wrcorcoran/minimum-edge-set-perturbation/common-neighbors/experiments/FINDINGS.md

         number_added_edges(init_edges, final_edges, is_undirected=True)
         ```
     - **What happens if we turn a connected component, limited to a certain class, with a certain density into a clique?**
+      - **Clarification:** Using the original graph, what happens if we turn a connected component with a certain density, where *all* of the nodes are from the same class, into a clique?
       - Similar to the above example, the CORA dataset is too limited.
 No nodes were changed.
         ```
         data = dataset.get_data()[0]